-If you are a new participant, please follow these steps:
+If you are interested in enrolling, please follow these steps.

 - Complete our intake application (PDF).

 Please note that we do not discriminate based on any past or current behavior or aggression; however, we do require full disclosure and request that families complete the application with as much detail as possible.
 Failure to provide thorough information may result in suspension or termination from the program.

 - Send your completed application to any of the following: